nais/doc/servicediscovery.md

 ![HttpOtherEnvironmentExample](./_media/HttpOtherEnvironmentExample.png)

 ## Crossing the team boundary
-In order to communicate with applications owned by other teams, you have to posfix the url with `.teamName` for service discovery to work
+In order to communicate with applications owned by other teams, you have to postfix the url with `.teamName` for service discovery to work
 (i.e. `http://api.teamName/` or `http://api-t1.teamName`)
 ![HttpOtherTeamExample](./_media/HttpOtherTeamExample.png)